VoxelMC/Obsidian-Notes/Lecture Notes/ENGL 395B/Lecture Notes - ENGL 395B.md

 Why is it this?
 Why is it that?
 Is it moving-frame, is it panning up or down?
 Where is the camera in relation to the subject?

+#### Tone

+Pay attention to the colours.
+Are they realistic, unrealistic?
+Black and white?
+Specific colour palette?
+Is there a lot of contrast?
+OR a lack of it?

+#### Perspective

+Is there an arch?
+(Internal framing)
+Considers the space and its relationship to the people and the objects

+#### The Frame

+The border of the image.
+What is the angle?
+Is it high or low?
+Eye level?
+What does that imply?

+##### Framing

+**Distances**
+- Close up?
+	- **Revenge of the Sith: Case Study**
+		- Empathy?
+Emotion?
+Visions?
+Death?
+Birth?
+		- Younglings Scene
+			- Anakin's face is partially covered in the close-up
+			- His face is protected from the light - cloudy day?
+			- Looking down - resolve to commit to the path he has chosen by saving the Emperor.
+- Medium Shot
+	- Most of the characters body
+- Long Shot
+	- Full bodies from a distance
+- Off screen space
+	- occurs outside the frame

+**Moving Frame**
+- Frame shifts in its relative position to the primary in the shot
+- Reframing
+	- moving from close to long.
+- Crane Shot
+	- From an overhead crane.
+- Tilting
+	- Frame moves up and down.
+- Pan
+	- Frame moves side to side.